ArenaBowl XXVI

 The two teams met one year earlier in ArenaBowl XXV, in which the Rattlers took home the league championship by a score of 72–54.
 This was the first time that two teams met in consecutive ArenaBowls.

 ArenaBowl XXVI's week was produced by Ryan Johnston of InterPhase Entertainment, LLC who was brought on to produce the Gala, the KISS concert at the Amway Center in Orlando the night before the game, and production of ArenaBowl XXVI itself that was seen LIVE on CBS.
 InterPhase Entertainment, LLC produced the 800 person AFL Awards Gala where KISS gave a 30 minute acoustic performance in their suits, after their new team the LA KISS was announced at a press conference also overseen by InterPhase.
-KISS' acoustic performance was followed by LEOGUN and Mary Miranda.

 Venue

 ArenaBowl XXVI was played at Amway Center in Orlando, Florida, after a unanimous vote by all 14 teams in the league.
 It was the second consecutive ArenaBowl to be played at a neutral site, and the seventh in the history of the league.
 For the city of Orlando, it was the first ArenaBowl played there since ArenaBowl XIV in 2000 when the Orlando Predators defeated the Nashville Katz at the since-demolished Amway Arena.